xiaoxiae/Robotics-Simplified-Website/docs/preface.md

 It is also recommended to know a little about [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), since we will be basing most of the programs on objects of various classes.

-**If you don't know anything about programming** (and don't have the time to learn) **but are interested in learning about robotics anyway, you can still read through the chapters.** The code is included mainly as possible implementations of the discussed concepts.
+**If you don't know anything about programming but are interested in learning robotics anyway, you can still read through the chapters** - the code is included mainly to showcase possible implementations of the discussed concepts.

 ## Libraries and Classes